Andrewtangtang/Cardiac-Dreamer/docs/06_results.md

     }
 ```
 - **Metrics**:
-  - Primary: Validation loss (Smooth L1) per fold, calculated as the sum of main task loss (at1 prediction) and auxiliary task loss (at1′ prediction)
+  - Primary: Validation loss (Smooth L1) per fold, calculated as the sum of main task loss (at1 and at1 prediction).
   - Secondary: Mean Absolute Error (MAE) for each of the 6 axes (X, Y, Z translation and Roll, Pitch, Yaw rotation)

 - **Inference model architecture**: